-The SFWDAT model output for May 5, 2025, illustrates conditions drying down quickly across the northern portions of all WCAs.
-WCA-3A North and most of WCA-2A are now below ground (verified by aerial survey).
+The SFWDAT model output for May 11, 2025, illustrates the very dry current conditions across the EPA when compared to last month.
+There is very little water left in the WCAs.
 Conditions are continuing to dry out in WCA-3A South and Central; a reduction in suitable wading bird foraging habitat is happening quickly.
-Most of the Big Cypress Basin is significantly below soil surface.
-Hydrologic connectivity within the sloughs of Everglades National Park (ENP) have diminished, with Shark River and Taylor Slough now below ground indicating lack of connectivity to the coast and Florida Bay.
+Big Cypress Basin is significantly below soil surface.
+Hydrologic connectivity within the sloughs of Everglades National Park (ENP) have diminished, with Shark River and Taylor Slough now showing below ground conditions indicating lack of connectivity to the coast and Florida Bay.
 See figures EV-5 through EV-6.